Back to Blog

 Why the "First Anchor" Wins the Battle

 The Anchoring Effect is a cognitive bias where the first number mentioned in a conversation sets a mental "hook" that all subsequent numbers are judged against.
+This is a critical component of uncovering "Black Swan" hidden information during the negotiation.
 If you wait for an HR manager to offer a salary, they will likely anchor at the bottom of their budget.
 By going first, you force them to adjust from your position rather than the other way around.

 The Mathematics of the Settlement Point